-R&D activities are shared efficiently among Takara Bio, Clontech, and Takara Biotechnology (Dalian).
-These R&D initiatives focus on developing products both in the stem cell field, a market likely to grow going forward, and the genetic engineering field, an area in which Takara Bio boasts particular competence.
-In the genetic engineering field, Takara Bio aims for sales growth by expanding the application of PCR-related technology for industrial use (Applied fields) and by developing new products related to real-time PCR, which is considered to be a growing market.
-In the stem cell field, new products relating to epigenetics and iPS cells are to be developed, the fields of which are expected to actively grow.
+Takara Bio continues to focus on developing products both in the genetic engineering field, an area in which Takara Bio boasts particular competence, and in the regenerative medicine research field, a market likely to grow going forward.
+In the genetic engineering field, Takara Bio aims for sales growth by expanding the application of PCR-related technology for industrial use (applied fields) and by developing new products related to next-generation sequencing, which is considered to be a growing market.
+Inregenerative medicine research, new products and services relating to iPS cells (induced pluripotent stem cells) and genome editing-both fields of active research-will be developed.

-Takara Bio also runs a contract research services business through which the Company conducts data analysis and performs research for academia and commercial entities on a contractual basis.
-One of Asian largest genome analysis centers, the Dragon Genomics Center, was established in 2000 having successfully completed several large genome analysis contracts.
-The core facility of the contract research services business offers not only general research services, such as genome sequence analysis, gene expression analysis using DNA microarray, small RNA analysis, and protein expression analysis, but also state-of the-art research services, such as high-throughput sequencing analysis using next-generation sequencers and contract production services for iPS cells.
+Takara Bio also runs a contracted research services business through which we conduct data analysis and perform research for academia and commercial entities on a contractual basis.
+In 2000, Takara Bio established one of the largest genome analysis centers in Asia and has since successfully completed several large genome analysis contracts.
+In addition to preparing comprehensive research service contracting systems involving, for example, genome sequencing analysis, gene expression analysis using DNA chips, small RNA analysis, and protein expression, Takara Bio provides cutting-edge technological services that include next-generation sequencing and iPS cell production contract services.

-A broad range of leading-edge analysis applications, including human genome analysis and epigenetic analysis, are available for genetic analysis services using next-generation sequencers, which has been prevailing in recent years.
-Also, Takara Bio has invested in bioinformatics for data processing so as to provide high-value-added services-next-generation data mining services-which extract useful information from the extremely large amounts of data produced by next-generation sequencing analysis.
+A broad range of leading-edge analysis applications, including human genome analysis and epigenetic analysis, are available for genetic analysis services using next-generation sequencers, which have seen rapid adoption in recent years.
+Also, Takara Bio has focused efforts on bioinformatics so as to provide high-value-added services-such as next-generation data mining services-which extract useful information from the extremely large amounts of data that are acquired.

 Takara Bio will continue to offer innovative new services, keeping up with rapid technological innovation in biotechnology research.